NARRATIVE STRUCTURES by Madeline Dyer

 Whether you plan your stories or not doesn’t matter for this course—because structure will still be vitally important, and the content you will learn in this class can be applied at various stages (planning, drafting, or revision) to best suit your own writing process.

-Lectures and masterclasses will either be provided in text form or as prerecorded or live videos.
-There will be a private Facebook group for text-based discussions with other students, and email for will be used for assignments.
-Materials will be uploaded to a Google drive folder, and a streaming platform such as StreamYard will be used for interactive masterclasses and live Q&A sessions.
+Lectures and masterclasses will either be provided in text form or as prerecorded videos.
+There will be a private Slack channel for text-based discussions with other students, and email for will be used for assignments.
+Materials will be uploaded to a Google drive folder.
 Each student will have a 30-min Zoom call toward the end of the course.

 This is going to sound like an idle compliment but I mean it with all my heart— you’re the best editor I’ve ever had.
 Like seriously everything I’m implementing is making this story so much better.
 Your notes have encouraged me to go deeper in so many ways.
 I basically want to hire you for all my future books. – Sarah Anderson, author of the Starstruck Saga and Aix Marks the Spot